 A semi-colon is for splitting up parts of sentences that need something stronger than a comma - but not as concrete as a full stop – to divide clauses.

-A clause is a group of words wrapped around a verb that is either part of sentence or a sentence in itself.
-A main clause is a clause that would make sense all on its own.
+A clause is a group of words wrapped around a verb that is either part of a sentence or a sentence in itself.
+The main clause is a clause that would make sense all on its own.

 You can also use a semi-colon to break up lists (in place of commas, particularly when making a list of points, rather than a list of items).